department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/email-and-text-notifications.md

+---
+layout: content-style-guide
+title: Email and text notifications
+intro-text: All email and text notifications we send to Veterans should be trustworthy, actionable, and easy to understand.
+anchors:
+  - anchor: General guidance for notifications
+  - anchor: Email notifications
+---

 # Email and text notifications

 All email and text notifications we send to Veterans should be trustworthy, actionable, and easy to understand.